weareyipyip/charon/UPGRADE_GUIDE.md

 ### Browser clients using `:bearer` token transport

 Config option `:enforce_browser_cookies` has been flipped to true, as a secure default.
 This can cause problems if you have browser clients that use `:bearer` token transport (which they shouldn't).
-Make sure your browser clients request `:cookie` or `:cookie_only` tokens, and protect them against [CSRF](./README.md#csrf-protection).
+Make sure your browser clients request `:cookie` or `:cookie_only` tokens, and protect them against [CSRF](./README.md#csrf-protection), or opt-out of the new, more secure default.

+### `Charon.Utils.KeyGenerator` no longer caches keys

+A simple cache helper has been added as `Charon.Utils.PersistentTermCache`.
+If you use `KeyGenerator`, be sure to cache the resulting keys using an appropriate mechanism.
+Caching using `m::persistent_term` should only be used for create-once-use-often keys, not dynamically generated keys.

 ### Deprecated functions